AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-approval-rules.md

 ## Edit approval rules

-To modify an existing approval rule, a customer completes the following steps:
+To modify an existing approval rule, a customer can complete the following steps:

 1. In the sidebar of their account, selects **Approval Rules**.